GauravNJain/ctf-writeups/CTF/writeup.md

 well there are no writeups yet you can still view some info about the CTFs I participated in...

-- CTFtime (a platform wehre CTFs are listed along with the leaderboard): https://ctftime.org/team/422926 (team history for the team I lead and compete with)
+- CTFtime (a platform where CTFs are listed along with the leaderboard): https://ctftime.org/team/422926 (team history for the team I lead and compete with)
 - Linkedin (I have certs and other stuff uploaded bout the CTFs I recently participated in): https://www.linkedin.com/in/GauravNJain
 - find more here: [about page](https://gauravnjain.github.io/about/) and [links](https://gauravnjain.github.io/links/)